geth-sim/go-ethereum/simulator/README.md

 # How to run EVM simulator

+- prepare LevelDB

+git clone https://github.com/geth-sim/goleveldb.git at the same directory as go-ethereum/

+set branch as 'benchmark', then it measures leveldb stats

+set branch as 'noBenchmark', then it measures nothing

 - at go-ethereum/simulator

-for measuring leveldb stats, git clone https://github.com/geth-sim/goleveldb.git at the same directory as go-ethereum/ (set branch: benchmark), then

 ```shell
 go run main.go <port-num>